Producer Profile

 Total area under vine: 60 hectares

 Interesting fact: Tempier’s wine labels showcase the very recognisable boat illustration, first used in 1951 for the release of the first red wines.
-The drawing and bottle labels were designed by Lucie’s father, Alphonse Tempier.
-It represents the departure of tartan boats from the Bandol harbour, carrying wine bottles, in Roman times.
+The drawing and bottle labels were designed by Lucie’s father, Alphonse Tempier, who was known for his artistic talents and deep appreciation for the region’s maritime heritage.
+It represents the departure of tartan boats from the Bandol harbour, carrying wine bottles, in Roman times – a testament to the area’s ancient winemaking traditions and its historical connection to Mediterranean trade routes.

 Domaine Tempier wines

 The story of Domaine Tempier is, firstly and foremost, that of a couple’s partnership and mutual commitment.
-In 1936, Lucie Tempier married Lucien Peyraud and together they would build not only a (big!) family but also the dream of becoming winegrowers and winemakers.
-A dream that would bloom into one of the world’s most iconic names in the world of wine.
-Lucien spent four years training and gaining experience at other estates before the couple moved to Domaine Tempier.
+In 1936, Lucie Tempier married Lucien Peyraud, and together they would build not only a (big!) family but also the dream of becoming winegrowers and winemakers.
+A dream that would bloom into one of the world’s most iconic names in the world of wine, setting standards for excellence and authenticity in winemaking.
+Lucien spent four intensive years training and gaining invaluable experience at other prestigious estates before the couple moved to Domaine Tempier, determined to restore its former glory.

-The Domaine had been owned by the Tempier family since the early nineteenth century.
-After being, like most French estates, devastated by the phyloxera epidemic in the 1880s, Léonie Tempier (Lucie’s great grandmother) had the vineyard completely replanted on resistant root-stock.
-She also built a cellar with both wooden and cement vats.
-Her efforts were, however, thwarted by the First World War and the 1929 crash.
-A need to diversify production and focus on food crops forced the Tempier family to turn most of the vineyards into apple and peach orchards.
+The Domaine had been owned by the Tempier family since the early nineteenth century, passing through generations of dedicated caretakers.
+After being, like most French estates, devastated by the phyloxera epidemic in the 1880s, Léonie Tempier (Lucie’s great grandmother) had the vineyard completely replanted on resistant root-stock, showing remarkable foresight and resilience.
+She also built a state-of-the-art cellar with both wooden and cement vats, demonstrating her commitment to quality winemaking.
+Her efforts were, however, thwarted by the First World War and the devastating 1929 crash.
+A need to diversify production and focus on food crops forced the Tempier family to turn most of the vineyards into apple and peach orchards, a decision that, while necessary for survival, temporarily shifted the estate away from its winemaking heritage.

 It was only when Lucie and Lucien settled at Domaine Tempier in 1940 that the estate’s legend was truly born.

-They weathered the hardship of the second world war while re-establishing their vineyards and getting involved in the group lobbying for the creation of the Bandol appellation.
-Such efforts eventually led to the creation of the Bandol AOC with a decree issued on November 11th 1941.
+They weathered the hardship of the Second World War while re-establishing their vineyards and getting actively involved in the group lobbying for the creation of the Bandol appellation.
+Their tireless efforts, along with those of other local vignerons, eventually led to the creation of the Bandol AOC with a decree issued on November 11th, 1941, marking a pivotal moment in the region’s viticultural history.

 In 1943, Lucien bottled his first wine: Tempier’s very first rosé!
-The first red would be bottled in 1951.
-In the 1960s, acknowledging the specificity of each plot, they started making their single-vineyard red wines – first La Tourtine and La Migoua and later on Cabassaou.
+This milestone marked the beginning of a new era for the estate, setting the foundation for its future success.
+The first red would be bottled in 1951, another significant achievement that would help establish Tempier’s reputation for exceptional red wines.
+In the 1960s, acknowledging the specificity of each plot and demonstrating their deep understanding of terroir, they started making their single-vineyard red wines – first La Tourtine and La Migoua and later on Cabassaou, each expressing unique characteristics of their respective terroirs.